Skip to content

 Runnable Samples

-Six end-to-end samples live under src/Samples/.
-Five are the classic trio shape (server, client, shared messages); OrderChainWithGrpc is a quartet because its proof-point is a chain between two Wolverine servers. dotnet run them side by side.
+Eight end-to-end samples live under src/Samples/.
+Most are the classic trio shape (server, client, shared messages); OrderChainWithGrpc is a quartet because its proof-point is a chain between two Wolverine servers. dotnet run them side by side.
 See Samples for full walkthroughs and comparisons to the official grpc-dotnet examples.

 SampleShapeWhat to copy